epi-project/brane-documentation/specification/src/spec/wir/graph.md

 - `"Min"`: The smallest value of all return values is returned.
 Only works if the return values are numerical.
 - `"All"`: All values of the branches are aggregated into an array of that type.
 - `"None"`: The execution engine blocks until all branches have returned, but otherwise returns void.

+## Next
+In the [next chapter](./instructions.md), we define the final parts of the WIR: the instructions that manipulate the stack and that can be annotated on a [`Linear`](#linear)-edge.
+If you are reading the WIR bottom-up, you should instead proceed to the [previous chapter](./schema.md) where we define the toplevel of the WIR, which mostly relates to definitions and how edges are tied together.

+Alternatively, you can select a different topic than the WIR altogether in the sidebar on the left.